niamhmc99/DemonstratingSoftwareQualityCA/README.md

 ## Introduction
 This project provides a list of guidelines for the best practices to refer to during the development of a standard industry Software Project.

 Before starting to code any standard software development project there are numerous components that need to be considered first.
-These componets include the following:
+These components include the following:

 - Scrum Sprint Backlog and Task Estimation
 - Unit Testing and Test-Driven Development